catedu/programa-arduino-mediante-codigo/montaje_4_servo_y_potencimetro.md

 int val;    // variable to read the value from the analog pin

 void setup() {
-  myservo.attach(7);  // attaches the servo on pin 9 to the servo object }
+  myservo.attach(7);  // attaches the servo on pin 9 (bueno ahora 7) to the servo object }

 void loop() {